 In the case of the Swedish Scandia, for example, the authors (2003) of the scrutinising report examining the "Scandia Scandal" are very critical to Scandia's incentive system where no roof for how large a bonus could be is a central issue.
-Other issues are those of incentives related to the so called "embedded value", "sharetracker" and "wealthbuilder".
+Other issues are those of incentives related to the so- called "embedded value", "sharetracker" and "wealthbuilder".
 In all cases, clear and well defined criteria are missing.
-Decisions to "compensate" managers for their deeds became a rather fanny play-like piece of bad theatre where good old boys are rewarding each other the best they could.
-When the scandal became a fact for every one to behold, the guilty pleaded that they are merely misunderstood by all and that, somewhere, it must have been somebody else's fault that things went wrong.
-In my childhood, when did something wrong, we had to pay tree times: one time for the bad thing that we did; one time for being caught and one time for not taking responsibility.
-The grownup children who manage Scandia obviously did not have the same principle.
+Decisions to "compensate" managers for their deeds became a rather funny play-like piece of bad theatre where good old boys are rewarding each other the best they can.
+When the scandal became a fact for every one to behold, the guilty pleaded that they are merely misunderstood by all and that there must be somebody somewhere who is to blame for all that went wrong.
+In my childhood, when we did something wrong, we had to pay tree times: one time for the bad thing that we did; one time for being caught and one time for not taking responsibility of what we did.
+The grownup children who manage Scandia obviously have other principles.